 To the Board of State and Community Corrections for making grants to local governments to assist with law enforcement, fire protection, or other local programs addressing public health and safety associated with the implementation of the Control, Regulate and Tax Adult Use of Marijuana Act.
-The board shall not make any grants to local governments that ban both indoor and outdoor commercial cannabis cultivation, or ban retail sale of cannabis or cannabis products pursuant to Section 26200 of the Business and Professions Code or as otherwise provided by law.
+The board shall not make any grants to local governments which have banned the cultivation, including personal cultivation... or retail sale of marijuana or marijuana products...
+(Rev. & Tax Code, § 34019, subd. (f)(3)(C).)